 been ministering since the late 1990’s, yet her ministry has been a bit off the

 beaten Christian music path.
-She never
+When I

 was the Youth Minister at a church in Wheat Ridge, Colorado, in 1999, our